text that reads, crystals, rocks, minerals, gemstones

 6. Article Pictures

-A gemstone is a section of a crystal, rock or mineral that has been cut and polished to create an individual stone.
+When a section of a crystal, rock, or mineral is cut and polished to create an individual stone, mainly, but not exclusively, for personal adornment, it becomes known as a gemstone.

-Translucent gemstones such as ruby, topaz, peridot and aquamarine tend to be cut from a mineral's crystals.
-Opaque gemstones usually come from the actual rock or mineral.
-Examples include lapis lazuli, labradorite, bloodstone and jasper.
+Translucent gemstones such as ruby, topaz, peridot, and aquamarine tend to be cut from a mineral's crystals.
+Opaque gemstones usually come from rocks or minerals.
+Examples include lapis lazuli, labradorite, bloodstone, and jasper.

-Evidence of our fascination with gemstones can be found throughout history.
-Today our bond with these natural curiosities is stronger than ever.
+Evidence of our fascination with gemstones can be found throughout history, and today, our bond with these natural curiosities is stronger than ever.

-Common to every age and culture we're captivated by their colours, the way they react to light and the transformation that takes place once this naturally occurring solid has been cut and polished.
+Regardless of age or culture, we're captivated by their colours, how they interact with light, and the transformation that occurs once these stones have been cut and polished.

-In many ancient cultures it was common for people to be buried with their most prized possessions.
-These items which often included gemstones have been invaluable to historians and archaeologists.
+In many ancient cultures it was common for people to be buried with their most prized possessions, which often included gemstones, and this has been invaluable to historians and archaeologists.

 The Green Vault in Dresden, Smithsonian in Washington D.C, The Armoury Palace in Moscow and the Tower of London home to the British Crown Jewels hold some of the most beautiful gemstones the world has ever seen.

 Several factors are taken into account when classifying a gemstone.
-The three most important characteristics are beauty, durability and rarity but without beauty the other two mean very little.
+Although beauty, durability, and rarity are the most important characteristics, without beauty the other two mean very little.

-The finest aquamarine can command an exceptional price if free from inclusions.
-Some varieties of quartz increase in value because of inclusions
+The finest aquamarine can command an exceptional price if free from inclusions while some varieties of quartz increase in value because of inclusions

 black rutile inclusions in transparent quartz